2 Application environment

 An Oskari-based frontend application includes the Oskari framework code and a selection of bundles that implement functionalities for the application.
 Bundles have a lifecycle and are started in sequence.
 Bundles can communicate with each other using events, requests and services.
 The framework code of Oskari provides the messaging system for events, requests and service registry but also an API which bundles need to implement so they can be included in an Oskari based application like having lifecycle functions/a starting point that can be called when the functionality is started.

-The frontend code calls the Oskari.app.startApplication()
+The frontend in started by the application code calling Oskari.app.startApplication()

-which triggers a call for the server action route called GetAppSetup
+(in applications index.js for example) which triggers a call for the server action route called GetAppSetup

 .
 The GetAppSetup